 \section{On associativity at one loop}

 This Appendix checks the associativity of the chiral higher-spin algebra associated with anomalous higher-spin theories in twistor space at first order in quantum correction.
-Here, we can directly work with the case where the OPE of the higher-spin currents $\tJ$ also includes the contributions coming from the axionic currents since it is more general.
-Now, for associativity to hold at first order in quantum correction, the following equation must hold \cite{Costello:2022upu}
+Here, we work with the case where the OPE of the higher-spin currents $\tJ$ also includes the contributions coming from the axionic currents since it is more general.